Train journeys. Photo: KnowInsiders

 Photo: Dynamic Travel & Cruises

-The Rocky Mountaineer company provides a number of trips and holidays by train, and the First Passage to the West is the most well-known.
-From Vancouver, the routes take you high into the Canadian Rockies, through mountain passes and vast canyons, and across the wilds of British Columbia.
-Into Alberta and onto Banff, you’ll see some of the most jaw-dropping scenery anywhere in the Americas.
+The First Passage to the West is the most well-known train journey offered by the Rocky Mountaineer company.
+The routes depart from Vancouver and take travelers deep into the Canadian Rockies, across vast canyons, and through the wilderness of British Columbia.
+Into Alberta and onto Banff, you'll see some of the most jaw-dropping scenery anywhere in the Americas.

 2. Glacier Express, Switzerland